Tuesday, June 19, 2012

 How to play the open game in the present and future economy

-This is the third draft; it will evolve based on your feedback.
+This is the forth draft; it will evolve based on your feedback.
 Come back later for more...

-The first step in this direction can be illustrated by Open Source Ecology.
-The products they design are entirely open, but they are not for sale.
-The Open Source Ecology community is not interested in the market economy, their products target DIY communities.
+Recently, we have witnessed the emergence of new models that brake away from the gift economy, directly rewarding those who invest (time, financial capital, social capital, ...) in open projects.
+The open product is gradually becoming sustainable.
+The first step in this direction can be illustrated by Open Source Ecology, which designs open hardware for farming, construction and manufacturing.
+The designs are entirely open and free, but the Open Source Ecology community is not interested in the market economy, their designs target DIY communities.
 Their revenue model is based on donations.

 There are also closed and non-transparent crowdsourcing initiatives in which only a very few participants are rewarded.
 Contributors are placed in competition against each other.
 The resultant products are closed and remain under the control of the initiator.
 We are definitely against this new form of human exploitation, as you can see in this post

-SENSORICA is based on a more radical model (referred to as an open and decentralized value network) leaning towards commons-based peer design and production.
+SENSORICA is based on a more radical model (referred to as an open value network) of commons-based peer design production.
 It is in fact a mix between a gift economy and a transaction-based, or market economy.
-SENSORICA produces products to be exchanges on the market against other assets, i.e. is selling products.
-All revenue generated is redistributed to all contributors in proportion to their contributions, based on a value equation, which is at the heart of the value accounting system
+SENSORICA produces products to be exchange on the market.
+All the revenue generated is redistributed to all contributors in proportion to their contributions, based on a value equation, which is at the heart of the value accounting system

-You can find other models on p2p foundation and openp2pdesign.
+You can find other peer production models on p2p foundation and openp2pdesign.

 This shift in the way we create solutions to our problems and distribute them is known as the transition from the present-old economy to the new economy, to a p2p economy.
 This is in fact the economic side of the multitude constructive revolution.

-The open product emerges because the new digital technology makes possible large scale cooperative design and production, and because it renders these modes of design and production more effective and efficient.
-The open product is economically viable, it costs less to design, to produce, and to use/consume.
+The open product emerges because the new digital technology makes possible large scale collaboration and makes peer production effective and efficient.
+The open product makes economic sense because it costs less to design, to produce, and to use/consume.
 It offers more value than the closed product.
+But can it really be produced and distributed in a sustainable way?
+How can we capture value from open innovation to make it sustainable?

 • if the product is successful it will be copied by others